About

 If you recognize yourself here

 I am a targeted mother sharing my lived experience.
-I am not a credentialled professional working in this space.
+I am not a credentialed professional working in this space.
 If you need support, please seek out an experienced legal or mental health professional who hopefully has competency in trauma, domestic violence, coercion, child attachment and bonding issues, and family systems.

-Every day that Maine fails families like mine and allows this vicious harm to go unaddressed and untreated is another day an abuser is emboldened, another day they are granted Maine’s unspoken permission to keep abusing the people our laws claim to protect.
+Every day that Maine fails families like mine and allows this vicious harm to go unaddressed and untreated is another day an abuser is emboldened, another day they are granted Maine’s unspoken permission to keep abusing the people Maine laws claim to protect.

 With heartfelt care,